 - Trace defects from an end-product to a specific production run and to specific batches of materials.

-How does lot tracking work?
+How does a stock lot tracking work?

 Lot tracking ensures that the history of every product and material is known.
 Technically, this means: